jjin43/SOCD-LastInputPriority/README.md

 ## Installation
 (1) Download and extract the [Latest Release](https://github.com/jjin43/SOCD-LastInputPriority/releases/latest)
-(2) Run both SCOB-LIP-LR.exe and SCOB-LIP-UD.exe for Full LIP
+(2) Run both SCOD-LIP-LR.exe and SCOD-LIP-UD.exe for Full LIP
 NOTE:
-SCOB-LIP-LR AND UD MUST BOTH BE RUNNING, due to AHK not supporting multithreading.
+SCOD-LIP-LR AND UD MUST BOTH BE RUNNING, due to AHK not supporting multithreading.
 LR and UD work independently if only 1 is needed.

 ## Customization
 To modify directional keys, modify variables and hotkey declarations.
 Follow directions in the comments, modify the variables at the top and the corresponding function name.